MichaelAJMitchell/Ecnetica/mcq_algorithm_files/mcqs_structure.md

 If the parameter generation fails, it falls back to the min value.
 ### calculated_parameters
 These are formatted as "parameter_name":"rule to calculate it by".
 The calculations should use the python math conventions.
-Don't have anything using random in calculated parameters, it won't work
+Don't have anything using random in calculated parameters, it won't work. there should be on logic such as "'ax^2 + bx + c = 0' if form_type == 'standard' else ('y = a(x-h)^2 + k' if form_type == 'vertex' else ('y = a(x-p)(x-q)' if form_type == 'factored' else 'y = mx + b'))". these should instead be different questions. calculated parameers should also not just contain the correct answer, this can just be calcualted in the render options.
+Only parameters actually needed for the question should be calculated.